Ardatov, Nizhny Novgorod Oblast: Vegetation

 In the past, deep oak forests grew all over around Ardatov.
-Nowadays they have been almost completely destroyed in the town and in the south of the Ardatov Municipal District, but they are still numerous in its northern part — along the right bank of the Tyosha River.
+Nowadays they have been almost completely destroyed in the town and in the south of the Ardatov Municipal District, but they are still numerous in its northern part, along the right bank of the Tyosha River.
 Today, the surroundings of the town are forest steppe.

 The Ardatov town park was recorded in 1986 as a regional natural monument.
 The park's area is 2 ha, and it is divided into two parts — old and new.
-In the old part, there are linden trees over a hundred years old, while in the new part grow birches, lindens, and maples aged 20—30 years.
+In the old part, there are lime trees over a hundred years old, while in the new part grow birches, limes, and maples aged 20–30 years.
 Several types of shrubs, including Tatar honeysuckle, Elaeagnus angustifolia and some others, grow in the park too.